core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 When using the pairwise mode of Group OSCORE, messages are protected and processed as in {{RFC8613}}, with the modifications described in this section.
 The security objectives of the pairwise mode are discussed in {{ssec-sec-objectives}}.

-The possible use of the pairwise mode is indicated by the Group Manager as part of the group data provided to candidate group members when joining the group, according to which the parameters AEAD Algorithm and Pairwise Key Agreement Algorithm in the Security Context are set (see {{sec-context}}).
+The possible use of the pairwise mode is indicated by the Group Manager as part of the group data provided to new group members when joining the group, according to which the parameters AEAD Algorithm and Pairwise Key Agreement Algorithm in the Security Context are set (see {{sec-context}}).

 The pairwise mode takes advantage of an existing Security Context to establish keying material shared exclusively with any other member.
 For encryption and decryption operations in pairwise mode, the AEAD Algorithm from the Common Context is used (see {{ssec-common-context-aead-alg}}).